DauQuangThanh/SD2-METHOD/d-docs/change-request-workflow.md

 │  └─ Result: spec.md fully updated with OAuth2 requirements
 │
 └─ Command: Update architecture if needed
-   └─ If architecture.md exists: Update with OAuth2 architectural changes
+   └─ If architecture.md exists: Update manually or use /speckit.architect
-   └─ If major architectural shift: /speckit.architect (to document new approach)
+   └─ If major architectural shift: /speckit.architect (to document new approach after spec update)

 ────────────────────────────────────────────────────────────────────────────